gabrielfurcal/vacobuild-test/README.md

 * DTOs to map data I only want to be manipulated from the client side

 ## Database Design
-* This project was developed using Code First apporach with Spring Data JPA, using Hibernate as the ORM core
+* Tables were created using Code First apporach with Spring Data JPA, using Hibernate as the ORM core
 * MySQL was the DBMS used for this exercise
 * Script file can be found in the resources folder